Week 2 — Project Management with GitLab

 git commit -m "Commit without large file"

 It's been a long way.
-One interest fact I realized is after comparing with people in the group, my number of commit is way higher than my peers (92 times and counting!).
+One interesting fact I realized after comparing with people in my group is that my number of commits is way higher than my peers (92 times and counting!).
 I wonder why...

-My font for the header is "Luckiest Guy", don't have an opinion about its aesthetics but I do like the name.
-Google font has so many interesting fonts to choose from, something worth of digging into in the future.
+My font for the header is "Luckiest Guy".
+I don't have a strong opinion about its aesthetics, but I do like the name.
+Google Fonts has so many interesting fonts to choose from—something worth digging into in the future.

 Vinyl Cutter — Computer Controlled Cut